MariusMaur/ToxinHelper/README.md

 - Annotates sequences that have signal peptides with:
   - InterProScan
   - Tox-Prot (with an e-value of 1e-3), producing a multi-FASTA file for each hit.
-- Groups sequences using psiblast (e-value: 1e-3, inclusion_ethresh: 1e-10, and 3 iterations) and then uses an Union-Find algorithm to cluster groups with shared hits. each group then gets its own number ID.
+- Groups sequences using psiblast (e-value: 1e-3, inclusion_ethresh: 1e-10, and 3 iterations) and then uses an Union-Find algorithm to cluster groups with shared hits.
+Each group then gets its own number ID.
 - Executes a summary script which creates the output table, with the columns: